jsfuentes/Code-Cheatsheet/JS/React/jsx.md

 - Camel case:
   - class => className
   - tabindex => tabIndex
-- Can have nested divs, but must have a single outermost div
+- Can have nested divs, but must have a single outermost div or fragments
 - Can be multiple lines

 #### JSX transform